 2. Not Distinguishing Between Mobile and Desktop Users

 Almost everybody with access to the Internet will be familiar with the frustration of navigating websites that are not optimized for mobile devices.
 In many instances, the user will decide that even if they really want what your site is selling, it simply isn’t worth the hassle.

 When you’re efforts in A/B testing pull from test groups that are exposed to content on different devices, your end results will be skewed.
 As a recent study by Pew Internet Research found, 34 percent of U.S. Internet users shop online mostly using their mobile phones.
 If you cannot control this and target specific platforms, you will run into trouble.

 The mistake is in believing that variations in screen size do not impact the results of your tests.
 Your initial data might look promising and prompt you to implement changes earlier than you otherwise would have, and this further compounds the distortion.

-When sample sizes are restricted, you might be inclined to think your data is more accurate, and sometimes it certainly seems like it.
-However, what can happen is that even if your insights point towards positive results and come back with a 95 percent chance to beat the original set of parameters, they may not be replicable.
+When sample sizes are restricted, you might be inclined to think your data is more accurate.
+However, even if your insights point towards positive results and come back with a 95 percent chance to beat the original set of parameters, they may not be replicable.

-Take steps to ensure the users you target are actually exposed to the test subject or subjects in question before you introduce any variables and track their behavior.
+Take steps to ensure the users you target are actually exposed to the test subjects before you introduce any variables and track their behavior.

 Test your responsive designs by restricting the audience to mobile-only users, or establish a separate mobile-optimized website and conduct new tests accordingly.
-Just be aware of the situations that can arise when your data is gained from broad sources and do your best to cater to specific browsing devices and consumer groups.
+Just be aware of the situations that can arise when your data is gained from broad sources.
+Do your best to cater to specific browsing devices and consumer groups.